-1. DESCRIPTION OF TC ENERGY'S BUSINESS
+1. DESCRIPTION OF TCPL'S BUSINESS

-TC Energy Corporation (TC Energy or the Company) is a leading North American energy infrastructure company which operates in five business segments: Canadian Natural Gas Pipelines, U.S. Natural Gas Pipelines, Mexico Natural Gas Pipelines, Liquids Pipelines and Power and Energy Solutions.
+TransCanada PipeLines Limited (TCPL or the Company) is a wholly-owned subsidiary of TC Energy Corporation (TC Energy).
+TCPL is a leading North American energy infrastructure company which operates in five business segments: Canadian Natural Gas Pipelines, U.S. Natural Gas Pipelines, Mexico Natural Gas Pipelines, Liquids Pipelines and Power and Energy Solutions.
 These segments offer different products and services, including certain natural gas, crude oil and electricity marketing and storage services.
 The Company also has a Corporate segment, consisting of corporate and administrative functions that provide governance, financing and other support to the Company's business segments.